TRUE CUSTOM MANUFACTURING

 Tech Pack & Sourcing

-We review your tech pack (or create one for you), identify required fabrics and trims, and procure physical swatches for your approval before committing to bulk fabric orders.
+We review your tech pack (or create one), identify required fabrics and trims, and procure physical swatches for your approval before committing to bulk fabric orders.

 02